tudorcoroian17/ALP/Lab_07/theory.md

 > **Note**
 > All conditional jumps are of short type.

-If the target of the conditional jump is out of range, it must be replaced through a conditional jump with the reverse condition (e.g. `JE` is replaced by `JNE`) followed by an unconditional jump.
+If the target of the conditional jump is out of range, it must be replaced with a conditional jump with the reverse condition (e.g. `JE` is replaced by `JNE`) followed by an unconditional jump.

 ### Jump conditions
 | Jump condition | Compare with sign | Flags | Compare wihtout sign | Flags